sandipdatta/diagrams/README.md

 #### Setup Steps Description
 1.  **Deploy Cloud Function:** An administrator deploys a Cloud Function that contains code to call the SDP API. **Why:** BigQuery cannot call the SDP API directly.
 The Cloud Function acts as a lightweight middleware, bridging the gap between a SQL query and the redaction service.
-2.  **Create Connection for Cloud Function:** A second, separate connection is created in BigQuery. **Why:** Just as a connection is needed for Vertex AI, a dedicated, secure channel is required for BigQuery to be able to invoke the new Cloud Function.
+2.  **Create Connection for Cloud Function:** A second, separate connection is created using the `bq mk` command. **Why:** Just as a connection is needed for Vertex AI, a dedicated, secure channel is required for BigQuery to be able to invoke the new Cloud Function.
+This command registers the connection with BigQuery, making it available for use in remote functions.
+An appropriate GCP project and region must be selected.
+    ```bash
+    bq mk --connection --location=REGION --project_id=PROJECT_ID \
+        --connection_type=CLOUD_FUNCTION CONNECTION_ID_CF
+    ```
 3.  **Create Remote Function:** The administrator creates a `REMOTE FUNCTION` in BigQuery. **Why:** This abstracts the call to the Cloud Function into a simple, reusable SQL function (e.g., `redact_sms()`).
 This makes the entire redaction process easily accessible within any BigQuery query.
 4.  **Grant Permissions:** The administrator grants IAM roles to allow BigQuery to invoke the Cloud Function (`Cloud Function Invoker`) and for the Cloud Function to call the SDP API (`SDP User`). **Why:** This multi-stage permissioning ensures the entire chain of operations is secure and adheres to the principle of least privilege.
 5.  **Create Vertex AI Model:** The setup from Phase 1 is still required. **Why:** Redaction and categorization are two distinct steps.
 The remote model for Vertex AI is still needed for the final classification step after the data has been redacted.